This cabin by Tanglebloom Flower Farm was the most wishlisted Airbnb in Vermont last year

 About the space

-The outhouse is equipped with a solar-warmed camp shower that has a 5.8 gallon capacity and provides 7-10 minutes of water pressure.
+The outhouse is equipped with a solar-warmed camp shower that has a 5.8 gallon capacity and provides seven to 10 minutes of water pressure.

 There are plenty of swimming holes and hiking trails that are minutes away, including one that takes you to a spot where you can catch stellar views of the sunset.
 You can also take a stroll through the working flower farm that’s right nearby, but you will always have complete privacy from the landowners at the cabin itself.